My journey

 Delta immediately sensed his needs, lying her head in his lap while he chatted non-stop about how cute she was and shared stories of his own dog.
 I’d never even seen him smile before and here he was relaxed and happy, initiating questions and making spontaneous comments.

-Sharlet works with Delta to provide animal-assisted speech therapy.
+Sharlet works with therapy dogs Delta (top of page) and Sky to provide animal-assisted speech therapy.

-Learn how to get your copy and start on your therapy dog journey today!
+Now there’s two resources to help you start your therapy dog journey today!

 Sharlet Lee Jensen, M.S., CCC-SLP, C-AAIS